murrayo/yape/README.md

 Version .01 10 Feb 2017

 - mgstat extracted for all pButtons.
-- vmstat and iostat for RH only.
+- vmstat and iostat for Red Hat only.
 - windows perfmon.

 **Step 2.** `graph_pButtons.py`